 Technology has radically changed archaeology.
 In the past, European Egyptologists spent months, years, laboriously excavating sites in the hope of finding something important.
 The famous Howard Carter, who discovered the tomb of Tutankhamen in 1922, spent 7 years searching for it.
 In his case, the years of searching, of conducting one fruitless excavation after the other, were more than amply rewarded: when he finally located the tomb, it was brim full of fabulous artefacts, unmolested by grave robbers for thousands of years.
 But for every major discovery, there were legions of Egyptologists who searched and went broke in the process – and found nothing.

 Egypt’s ancient heritage, a tourist draw card unparalleled in the world, as potentially lucrative as the oil in Saudi Arabia, presents almost insuperable problems for the Egyptian government.

 How can international tourists be attracted in large numbers with the lingering threat of terrorist attacks?

 No army would be adequate to defending any large influx of tourists.

-As a traveller, my only wish is for Egypt to find some basis of unity, some kind of national compromise, whereby I might one day get the opportunity to visit this amazing country again.
+As a traveller, my only wish (a selfish one!) is for Egypt to find some basis of unity, some kind of national compromise – whereby I might one day get the opportunity to visit this extraordinary country again.

 See also on Serious Travel Images